Theme: “FOOD AND NUTRITION IN A CHANGING WORLD: Implications for nutrition security and health in Africa”

 Track 2: Nutrition, Health and Wellbeing

-Key focus area include:
+Key focus area included:

 - Food, nutrition security and the developmental origins of health and disease